a-tofft/network-builder/README.md

-# Network Configuration Generator
+# Network Builder
- - Yes, another one!
-Wrote this a while back to demo some concepts relating to generation of configurations for device configs.
+Yet another network configuration builder...
+Wrote this a while back to demo concepts relating to generation of network configuration for network devices and relating concepts such as:
+ - Scaling/Handling of multiple vendors, templates & "snippets"
+ - Different methods of resource allocation for devices
+ - CI/CD in relation to config generation
+ - Schema based verification of inventory
+ - CI/CD based tests for verifying configuration
+ - Pre-Deployment tests utilizing batfish for verifiying...
+ - Complete version history of: Templates & Configurations
+ - Support for CLI & OpenConfig

 ## Design Decisions
 Having a working SoT should always be priority #1.
 Trying to automate/generate configs for the network without this can quickly become messy.
 The idea is that you generate full configurations, and push either full configurations (replace) to devices or see (extnesions) push the difference in configs.
 With this approach, you don't need to take any backups of device configurations, as your SoT for configs is kept fully within this repository.
+Note: For lab purposes, variables have not been abstracted and are rather explicit in what they mean.
+Normally it would be preferred to abstract variables and jinja2 templates
+# Features

+### Variables
+The less variables, the better.
+Rather use design decisions that naturally lead to same configuration on every device without requirering any more variables.
+For example, always use uplink on port X, always use loopback X for management etc. This reduces complexity significantly.

+### Speed:
+Generates configurations for 1000 devices in less than 2 minutes on a public github.
+Finds necessary configuration files that have been updated (and are ready to be pushed) in less than 1 minute for 1000 devices.

 ## Ansible vs Python
 Even with ansible, code will be required for certain extensions/issues.